General Journals

 Approval Workflows

 If there is an active workflow, the app will create the Restricted Records when you import journal lines by running the standard Business Central logic.
-Therefore, you will be able to post the journal once it is approved when this is applicable.
+Therefore, you will be able to post the journal once it has been approved, when applicable.

-Some of the examples below show how you can import opening transactions.
+Some of the examples below demonstrate how to import opening transactions.
 These examples might also include mapping to set the System-Created Entry to Yes.
-Please remember that this is only intended for an initial take-on, so you don't have to change the direct posting setting for accounts.
+Please note that this is intended only for an initial take-on, so you don't need to change the direct posting setting for accounts.
 If you specify that the journal is system-created, Business Central will not create restricted records as expected.

 Custom Values